akhiiasati/IIITB_Advanced_Physical_Design_using_OpenLANE_Sky130/README.md

 d
-## Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK
+## Day 1: Inception of open-source EDA OpenLANE and Sky130 PDK